mikhailshilkov/mikhailio-docpad/src/documents/2018/12/durable-functions-fsharp/index.html.md

 This design would mostly work, but we found a couple of problems with it.

-For instance, we had to pass all items of each wish list to the single invocation of Matching Function, otherwise combining the matching result would be tricky.
+For instance, we had to pass all items of each wish list to the single invocation of Matching Function, otherwise combining the matching results would be tricky.
 Matching service proved to be relatively slow though.
 Although not in scope for the initial release, there were plans to add manual elf intervention for poorly matched items.
 This didn't really fit into the model of short executions of serverless functions.